 Rush Hudson Limbaugh Sr. U.S. Courthouse

-The Rush Hudson Limbaugh Sr. U.S. Courthouse in Cape Girardeau, Mo., sits on a three-acre site and rests on 170 concrete piers, which are socketed into solid bedrock at depths up to 65 feet, making the building able to withstand a significant seismic event.
+The Rush Hudson Limbaugh Sr. U.S. Courthouse sits on a 3-acre site and rests on 170 concrete piers, which are socketed into solid bedrock at depths up to 65 feet, making the building able to withstand a significant seismic event.